Text messages, radio chatter show confused communications around tracking Trump’s would-be assassin - KVIA

 Messages show that 10 minutes later, an officer sends the images to a second group chat and tells the other members to forward it: “if you wanna send this to whoever at command.”
 Six minutes later, at 5:51 p.m., someone responds: “Sent.”

-One of the members of that same group chat also said they had lost track of where the shooter had gone just 15 minutes before the shooting.
+One of the members of that same group chat also said they had lost track of where Crooks had gone just 15 minutes before the shooting.

 “They are asking for a direction of travel,” one person wrote at 5:59 p.m., referring to the command center.